-AT&T and CenturyLink have excellent fiber internet plans along with decent, if occasionally inconsistent, DSL networks.
-With both providers, you’ll also have peace of mind since there are no scheduled price increases.
+AT&T and CenturyLink have excellent fiber internet plans.
+CenturyLink also has decent, if occasionally inconsistent, DSL networks, while T-Mobile has great pricing and inconsistent availability.
+With all three providers, you’ll also have peace of mind since there are no scheduled price increases.

 Keep scrolling for details on the best no-contract plans, or check your ZIP code to double-check which internet service providers (ISPs) offer service in your area: